scylladb/scylladb/docs/kb/consistency.rst

 To summarize, in contrast to SQL’s ACID guarantees, NoSQL databases generally provide BASE guarantees.
 This enables high availability and relaxes the stringent consistency.

-A related feature is `Lightweight Transactions <https://docs.scylladb.com/stable/using-scylla/lwt>`_ (LWT).
+A related feature is :doc:`Lightweight Transactions (LWT) </features/lwt>`.
 LWT in ScyllaDB allow the client to modify data based on its current state: that is, to perform an update that is executed only if a row does not exist or contains a certain value.
 LWT are limited to a single conditional statement, which allows an “atomic compare and set” operation.
 That is, it checks if a condition is true, and if so, it conducts the transaction.
 If the condition is not met, the transaction does not go through.